 The following research studies offer empirical evidence for the use of Personal Response Systems in Higher Education, including examples of how PRS has been used across other institutions; staff perspectives; and the impacts of such systems on learning and teaching. (please click the links to view the documents)

-This book, Audience Response Systems in Higher Education: Applications and Cases, explores the history behind PRS technology, describes current theory and practice and indicates where technology may move in the future.
+Audience Response Systems in Higher Education: Applications and Cases, explores the history behind PRS technology, describes current theory and practice and indicates where technology may move in the future.
 Case studies are used to illustrate ways in which educators can use PRS to facilitate greater interaction in lectures, carry out formative and summative activities and improve/gauge student understanding.